7 Vital lessons for new Managers

 Performance issues will not sort themselves out

-Courage is not a desirable quality of a leader, its an essential quality
+Courage is not a desirable quality of a leader, it’s an essential quality

 When I coach new Managers I often hear about the challenges they have with confronting people over performance.
 Some people feel they could make matters worse if they approach the topic while others are just honest about despising conflict and some lie to themselves when they say they are not going to confront the issue because it will sort itself out.
 You are crazy if you think this approach will work.
 If by any small chance it does then you need to leave work and buy a lottery ticket because you are incredibly lucky otherwise you have to face up to reality that dealing with poor performance is not a choice, it’s your job.
 If you don’t like it then get another job.